Computer-supported cooperative work: History

+Audio

+In the 1990s, the rise of broadband networks and the dotcom boom presented the internet as mass media to a whole generation.
+By the late 1990s, VoIP and net phones and chat had emerged.
+For the first time, people used computers primarily as communications, not "computing" devices.
+This, however, had long been anticipated, predicted, and studied by experts in the field.

+Pioneers

+Other pioneers in the field included Ted Nelson, Austin Henderson, Kjeld Schmidt, Lucy Suchman, Sara Bly, Randy Farmer, and many "economists, social psychologists, anthropologists, organizational theorists, educators, and anyone else who can shed light on group activity." - Grudin.

+Politics and business

+In this century, the focus has shifted to sociology, political science, management science and other business disciplines.
+This reflects the use of the net in politics and business and even other high-stakes collaboration situations, such as war.

+War

+Though it is not studied at the ACM conferences, military use of collaborative software has been a very major impetus of work on maps and data fusion, used in military intelligence.
+A number of conferences and journals are concerned primarily with the military use of digital media and the security implications thereof.

+COVID-19

-The idea of CSCW or computer-supported cooperative work has become useful over the years since its inception and most especially in the ongoing crisis of the COVID-19 pandemic.
-The measures to mitigate the virus’ spread have led to firm closures and increased the rates of remote working and learning.
+The idea of CSCW or computer-supported cooperative work has become useful over the years since its inception and most especially during the COVID-19 pandemic.
+The measures to mitigate the virus' spread led to firm closures and increased the rates of remote working and learning.
 People now share a common workspace, hold virtual meetings, see and hear each other's movements and voices in a common virtual workspace with a group-centered design.
-Only when advanced and generic methods are combined does a CSCW framework seem complete to the consumer.
-For decades, CSCW studies have been proposed using a variety of technologies to promote collaborative work, ranging from shared data services to video-mediated networks for synchronous operations.
-Among the various domains of CSCW, the Audio/Video Conference Module (AVM) has become useful in enabling audiovisual communication via the online applications used to discuss and undertake work operations such as Zoom and EzTalks.

-Central Concerns and Concepts
+Central concerns and concepts

 CSCW is a design-oriented academic field that is interdisciplinary in nature and brings together librarians, economists, organizational theorists, educators, social psychologists, sociologists, anthropologists and computer scientists, among others.
 The expertise of researchers in various and combined disciplines help researchers identify venues for possible development.
 Despite the variety of disciplines, CSCW is an identifiable research field focused on understanding characteristics of interdependent group work with the objective of designing adequate computer-based technology to support such cooperative work.

 Essentially, CSCW goes beyond building technology itself and looks at how people work within groups and organizations, as well as the impacts of technology on those processes.
 CSCW has ushered in a great extent of melding between social scientists and computer scientists.
 These scientists work together to overcome both technical and non-technical problems within the same user spaces.
 For example, many R&D professionals working with CSCW are computer scientists who have realized that social factors play an important role in the development of collaborative systems.
 On the flip side, many social scientists who understand the increasing role of technology in our social world become "technologists" who work in R&D labs developing cooperative systems.

 Over the years, CSCW researchers have identified a number of core dimensions of cooperative work.
 A non-exhaustive list includes: